 The Samuel Slater Experience comprises more than twenty unique, immersive exhibits that make the history of the American Industrial Revolution and its people come alive.
 Here is a preview of a few of them.
-(Note that some are still under construction.)

 Meet young Samuel Slater in Belper England

 Guests meet a young and conflicted Samuel Slater and his English boss Jedediah Strutt in an inventive immersive multimedia presentation.
 Is Slater a traitor for taking the Brits most valued manufacturing secrets?

 Samuel Slater boards a nearly full-size ship replete with sails, rigging and stern fittings.
 The adventure begins with a life-sized hologram of Slater telling you his secret of knowing the Arkwright loom plans.
 Things go downhill fast when a storm blows up.
 You are pummeled with wind, sea spray, and lightning.

 Slater arrives in NYC - “Was that a rat I just saw?”

 Yes, there are wharf rats that poke their heads out and run across the pier.
 Young Slater arrives in the US and it was not a pretty sight.
 This recreation of a New York wharf has sights, smells, and animated furry creatures.

 In 1790, Samuel Slater constructs the first successful cotton spinning mill in America.
 Twenty years later he moves the Slater company to Oxford South Gore, in Massachusetts, to establish mills powered by the French River and Lake Chaubunagunggamaugg.

 Samuel Slater is known as the “Father of the American Industrial Revolution.”
 In his office guests learn about his savvy business acumen by exploring historic documents and ledgers on an interactive digital desktop.
 Touching the objects brings them to life with a narrated story by Slater and his colleagues.